-A layout template controls the style of various web elements managed by Pardot.
+A layout template controls how elements managed by Pardot are displayed on web pages.
 Layout Templates are used for landing pages, forms, and site search results.
+Please note that layout templates do not support server-side scripting languages.

 - Navigate to Marketing > Landing Pages > Layout Templates.